 About the Artist

-I grew up in skiing in Colorado (mostly Arapahoe Basin, Keystone and Winter Park)
+I grew up skiing in Colorado (mostly A-Basin, Keystone and Winter Park)

 As for vocation, I have been a professional illustrator for over 20 years.
 My artwork has appeared on the covers of Forbes, ESPN, Newsweek, New York Times, Reader's Digest, the Wall Street Journal and my posters have been included in the Communication Arts Design Annual and the Graphis Poster Annual.